Mohamed-Teba/Netflix-Movie-Ratings-Prediction/README.md

 ## 📜 License

 This project will be licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details once available.

 ---